-- Have its principal place of business reside in one of the Local Government Areas (LGAs) of the Wheatbelt region as described in Schedule 1 of the Regional Development Commission Act 1993 (see Appendix 1); - Have been operating, and continue to operate, in that region for at least 12 months prior to and following application submission date; and - " Employ less than 200 people. - Previous recipients of funding through the Industry Facilitation and Support Program (IFSP) or the LCF are eligible to apply, subject to: - Compliance with the requirements of the Financial Assistance Agreements entered into for the prior funding including all reporting requirements; and - The business having received no more than \$300,000 in grant funding under the LCF program and its predecessor (the IFSP) in the last five (5) years, including this application.
+- Have its principal place of business reside in one of the Local Government Areas (LGAs) of the Kimberley region as described in Schedule 1 of the Regional Development Commission Act 1993 (see Appendix 1); - Have been operating, and continue to operate, in that region for at least 12 months prior to and following application submission date; and - " Employ less than 200 people. - Previous recipients of funding through the Industry Facilitation and Support Program (IFSP) or the LCF are eligible to apply, subject to: - The business not having been successful in the Kimberley LCF round held in 2022. - Compliance with the requirements of the Financial Assistance Agreements entered into for the prior funding including all reporting requirements; and - The business having received no more than \$300,000 in grant funding under the LCF program and its predecessor (the IFSP) in the last five (5) years, including this application.
 Any funding received as part of the \$10 million COVID-19 LCF Rounds run in FY2020/21 does not apply towards this limit.